egovernments/municipal-services/bpa-services/README.md

 - egov-persister ( Helps to persist the data  )

-- egov-searcher ( Search query used to simply the search )
+- searcher ( Search query used to simply the search )

 - egov-workflow-v2 ( Workflow configuration for different BPA application is configured )